VMSAnupKasat/test-project-repo/docs/index.md

-# Evergreen Delivery IP
+# Evergreen Delivery IP - testing for IP

 ![Evergreen Delivery IP Logo](media/evergreen-delivery-ip-logo-small.png)

 Evergreen Delivery IP is ACAI CTO driven program to improve the way  CTO and field teams are finding, reusing, becoming contributors and leading evolution of managed and community IP.

 ## About the Initiative